TypQxQ/kTAMV/extension/readme.md

 3. Position the camera so that the nozzle is roughly in the center of the image
 4. Run the `CV_SIMPLE_NOZZLE_POSITION` command, this should return your nozzle position in the image
 5. If everything works, you can run `CV_CALIB_OFFSET`

+## How it works
+One part runs as a Klipper plugin and the second part as a Web Server using Flask and It is trully multithreaded because the Webserver runs in it's own Python instance.
+Being two diffrent programs that work together is especially usefull because Klipper needs realtime interaction with the printer mainboards and running as a Python application it cannot be trully multithreaded by itself.

 ## Special thanks
  - This extension is heavily inspired by TAMV.
 TAMV is an extension for Duet based printers which also uses computer vision to align toolheads.
 For more information see: https://github.com/HaythamB/TAMV